 The Institute and MIR Students are under girded by a professional

-from APA upon graduation which covers Full Spectrum Reflexology
+from ABE upon graduation which covers Full Spectrum Reflexology

 for only $200.00 per year.
-APA is underwritten by Axis Insurance
+ABE is underwritten by Axis Insurance

 Company and rated by AM Best as an A Superior insurance company.